-The short Ponte Fabricio, Rome’s oldest bridge, is located between the Jewish quarter and Trastevere neighborhood.
+The short Ponte Fabricio, Rome’s oldest bridge, is located between the Jewish quarter and the Trastevere neighborhood.
 It’s one of the two bridges that connect man-made Tiber Island with Rome’s “mainland”.
 Specifically, the Fabricio bridge connects Tiber Island with the Jewish quarter, while Ponte Cestio is the bridge connecting the island with Trastevere.

 Things to Know About Pons Fabricius: Facts and History